john-carroll-sw/coffee-chat-voice-assistant/README.md

 ## Contributing

 Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md).
+Please open an issue or submit a pull request.

 ## Resources